astralservices/docs/content/en/docs/legal/privacy-policy.md

 ## How long is data stored and how is it protected?

 Data you give to us via Discord and Roblox is stored until you delete your data.
 Transactions through Stripe are kept up to 3 years after you delete your data to comply with financial regulations in the United States.
-Analytical data collected with Umami are stored indefinetely.
+Analytical data collected with Shynet are stored indefinetely.

 All data is encrypted using modern, standardised, and secure methods.
-Emails sent to and from our servers use DKIM, SPF, and secure mail servers to protect both our prviacy and yours, as well as better validate email authenticity.
-Our sites use HSTS, only use HTTPS, and have strict CSP policies to prevent malicious scripts from being run.
+Our sites use HTTPS and have strict CSP policies to prevent malicious scripts from being run.
 We sign DPAs and other privacy agreements to ensure data is handled strictly for the purpose of providing our services with other companies we work with to protect your data.
 We undergo occasional third-party audits to ensure your data is protected from numerous individuals, organisations, and/or government authorites.

 We take appropriate measures, including, but not limited to, hashing and salting to protect the data we store, as well as only use secure methods to configure our servers to prevent data breaches.
 We do our best to create an environment as secure as possible to protect your data.
 However, no system is perfect, and we cannot be held responsible if data goes missing because of a misconfiguration, poor setup, or conditions out of our control, such as hijaking via physical access.
 We encrypt our data with keys that we possess.